 Most of the time, these regional language differences are no big deal.
 But when differences in definition lead to different applications of the law, things get…tricky.

-Take one of the major buzzwords in data privacy laws: “sensitive data.”
+Take one of the most important terms in data privacy laws for example: “sensitive data.”

 This discrepancy can create huge headaches for businesses, not to mention serious compliance risks and liabilities if your data is not handled correctly within each jurisdiction.